Skip to content

 The French Energy and Climate Strategy also includes targets for 2030 and 2035.
 The proposed targets for 2030 appear to be the same as those for 2028, thus postponing by two years the achievement of the targets set out in the PPE2.
 The targets for 2035 require between 40 and 45 GW of installed capacity, which is more or less the same construction rate as forecast in the PPE2 for the period 2023-2028.
 The high target for 2035 is above the Futurs énergétiques 2050 scenario corridor, while the low target is in the middle of the corridor.

-According to the data and statistical studies of the Ministry of Ecological Transition, in the fourth quarter of 2023, the installed capacity of onshore wind power in France was 21.90 GW compared with the 24.1 GW target in the PPE2, i.e. a delay of 2.2 GW.
+According to the data and statistical studies of the Ministry of Ecological Transition, in the first quarter of 2024, the installed capacity of onshore wind power in France was 22.2 GW compared with the 24.1 GW target in the PPE2, i.e. a delay of 1.9 GW.
 Comparing the trend over the last four quarters with the trend over the last five years (2018-2022), onshore wind deployment in France has recently slowed down.
-If we continue at the same pace as over the last twelve months, the low target for 2028 (33.2 GW installed) would be missed by more than 6 GW.
+If we continue at the same pace as over the last twelve months, the low target for 2028 (33.2 GW installed) would be missed by about 6 GW.
 It is therefore absolutely essential to speed up the deployment of onshore wind power.

 Offshore